Developments in Dubai: Hydropolis

 The Hydropolis Underwater Hotel and Resort was a planned hotel which should be the world's first underwater luxury resort.
 It should be situated 66 ft below the surface of the Persian Gulf, off Jumeira Beach.

-The Universe (Dubai)
+The Universe

-The Universe is a set of islands that will be built off the coast of Dubai.
-They will form a cluster of islands in the shape of the Solar System.
-The Universe will have 3,000 hectares of land and will take 15 to 20 years to build.
-Nakheel, the same company building the Palm Islands and The World, will develop The Universe.
-The Universe will be located between the Palm Jumeirah, The World, the Jumeirah coast and the Palm Deira.
-The project, which was announced in January 2008, is still in the planning stages.
-It will be dredged by Van Oord, the same company used for The World, and the Palm Islands.

 Dubai Waterfront

 The Dubai Waterfront is proposed to become the largest waterfront and largest man-made development in the world.
 The project is a conglomeration of canals and artificial islands; it will occupy the last remaining Persian Gulf coastline of Dubai, the most populous emirate of the United Arab Emirates.
 It will consist of a series of zones with mixed use including commercial, residential, resort, and amenity areas.

 Proposed developments

 Mohammed Bin Rashid City

 Mohammed Bin Rashid City is a planned mixed-use development.
 In November 2012 the ruler of Dubai Sheikh Mohammed bin Rashid Al Maktoum announced the establishment of what he termed a new "city" within Dubai.
 The complex is to contain four components: